What is an international bank account number (IBAN)?

 - •Try Airwallex for faster and more efficient global payments

-An international bank account number (IBAN) is a standardised number used by financial institutions (largely in Europe) to identify individual bank accounts when processing international payments.
-If you are sending or receiving money overseas, you may be asked to provide your or your recipient's IBAN to complete the transaction.
-IBANs are separate to account numbers and SWIFT/BIC codes.
+An international bank account number (IBAN) is a standardised number used by financial institutions to identify individual bank accounts when processing international payments.
+If you are sending or receiving money overseas, you may need to provide yours and/or your recipient's IBAN to complete the transaction.
+Your IBAN is separate to your account number, sort code and SWIFT code.

 Not all bank accounts come with an IBAN.
-Banks based in Australia, the US, China, and New Zealand do not use IBANs, but instead use a routing number as well as a SWIFT code (otherwise known as a BIC code) when processing wire transfers.
-IBANs are most commonly used in Europe, but some countries outside Europe also use IBANs.
+For example, banks in the US, China, Australia and New Zealand do not use IBANs, but instead use a routing number as well as a SWIFT code (otherwise known as a BIC code) when processing wire transfers.
+IBANs are most commonly used in Europe.

 What does an IBAN look like?

 An IBAN number can be up to 34 characters long and contains both numbers and letters.
 The length of your IBAN number depends on the geolocation of your bank account.
 Here are some examples of IBAN lengths across Europe:

 United Kingdom: 22 characters